oppocomputer/oppocomputer/README.md

 - 🖖 Hi, I’m @zetacomputer
-- 🙃 I’m interested in all things space 🌌 and science related 🧑‍🔬 👨‍🔬
+- 🗺️ I’m interested in all things space 🌌 and science 👨‍🔬 related.

 <!---